aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/working-with-visio-shape-data/_index.md

 ### **Get the Parent Shape**
 The Shape class offers getParentShape property to retrieve the parent shape.
 #### **Get the Parent Shape Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-RetrieveTheParentShape-RetrieveTheParentShape.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-RetrieveTheParentShape-RetrieveTheParentShape.java" >}}